odinuv/web/course/faq.md

 }
 ~~~

+### Do I need to complete the course project before attending exam?
+It is recommended but you can present the project after your exam.
+Be aware that most of your classmates will have
+similar reasoning and they will postpone the presentation date as late as possible.
+It can happen, that few last
+days before the submission deadline will be crowded with project presentations and you will not manage to present
+your work in time.

 ## Questions (almost) impossible to answer

 ### How does it all work together?
 I have written (copied) all the code, it sort-of works, but I do not know why!